modular-magician/terraform-provider-google-beta/website/docs/r/bigquery_routine.html.markdown

 * `imported_libraries` -
   (Optional)
   Optional.
-If language = "JAVASCRIPT", this field stores the path of the imported JAVASCRIPT libraries.
+If language = "JS", this field stores the path of the imported JS libraries.

 * `description` -
   (Optional)